roderickperez/open-DARTS/paper.md

 openDARTS uses Finite Volume Method for space and Fully Implicit Method for time discretization.
 There are two-point and multi-point flux approximations implemented in openDARTS.

+## Geomechanics

+openDARTS has a hydro-mechanical coupling feature for geomechanical modelling.
+The discretization scheme is based on a Finite Volume Method using a single collocated grid for both physics types. openDARTS provides poroelastic displacements and stresses evaluation in order to address problems related to induced seismicity.
+The multi-point approximation used for both flux and stresses allows to accurately compute them on complicated meshes.
+There are examples of openDARTS applications to hydro-mechanical problems in both field and core scales (for Lab experiment modelling).

 ## HPC

 The most computationally expensive part of openDARTS is written in C++.